mui/mui-x/docs/data/tree-view/getting-started/getting-started.md

 waiAria: https://www.w3.org/WAI/ARIA/apg/patterns/treeview/
 ---

-# Tree View - Getting Started
+# Tree View - Getting started

 <p class="description">Get started with the Tree View.
 Install the package, configure your application and start using the components.</p>

 ## Installation

-Using your favorite package manager, install `@mui/x-tree-view-pro` for the commercial version, or `@mui/x-tree-view` for the free community version.
+Run one of the following commands to install the free Community version or the paid Pro version of the MUI X Tree View:

 <!-- #default-branch-switch -->

 {{"component": "modules/components/TreeViewInstallationInstructions.js"}}

-The Tree View package has a peer dependency on `@mui/material`.
+The Tree View packages have a peer dependency on `@mui/material`.
-If you are not already using it in your project, you can install it with:
+If you're not already using it, install it with the following command:

 <codeblock storageKey="package-manager">